Giving Tuesday 2024: Access our free resource hub today!

 Given that you’re competing for attention in your readers’ crowded inboxes, you want to remain memorable and enable donors to recognize your nonprofit as soon as they receive your email.
 That means your email colors, font, and voice should also be consistent, from the subject line to the CTA.

-Good design also boosts credibility, which is a big deal when seeking donations.
+Good design also boosts credibility, which is crucial when seeking donations.
 Brand consistency is one effective way to show your audience that you’re a trustworthy brand.
 So be consistent across everything, from your search engine optimization (SEO) efforts to your email campaigns to your landing pages.

 Free Guide: Design Basics for Nonprofit Professionals